 The 3500 is the only Express that comes with a choice of wheelbase lengths; the 135-inch model seats 12, while the larger 155-inch edition can seat up to 15.
 The LS and LT trim levels are again the same as in the 1500.

 Looking for a big van to carry a bunch of cargo or people?
-Besides the Express, options include the popular Ford E-Series, the up-and-coming Nissan NV and, for a bit more coin, the capable Mercedes-Benz Sprinter Passenger Van.
+Besides the Express, options include the popular Ford E-Series, the Nissan NV and, for a bit more coin, the capable Mercedes-Benz Sprinter Passenger Van.